Optimize once, deploy everywhere, pay nothing monthly.

 $npx @imageforge/cli ./public/images

-Use global install for repeated runs, npx for one-off execution.
+Use global install for repeated runs and one-off execution commands when needed.

 terminal